Sean Bennett (gridiron football): 2004–2007

 Bennett signed with the Ottawa Renegades on March 3, 2004.
 He was cut at the end of training camp.
-On June 16, 2004, after he was cut he signed with the Evansville BlueCats of the Indoor Football League.
+On June 16, 2004, after he was cut he signed with the Evansville BlueCats of the National Indoor Football League.
 Bennett left the BlueCats and was re-signed to the Renegades practice roster.
 On July 27, he was activated and played in three games for Ottawa.
 In 2005, he played in five games recording 76 yards on four catches.
 With Ottawa, Bennett returned to playing fullback which he played at Northwestern.
 After the season, he re-joined Evansville for one season.
 After Ottawa folded at the end of 2005, he entered the CFL Dispersal Draft and was selected by the Toronto Argonauts.
 When he was drafted he was playing once again for the Evansville BlueCats, but left the team in favor of Toronto.
 During his only season in Toronto, Bennett suffered a finger injury that allowed him to play in only three games.
 The Argonauts won all three games Bennett played for them.

 After leaving the game of football in 2007, Bennett became a trainer at Tri-State Athletic Club in Evansville.